How Can AI Augment Access to Justice? Public Defenders' Perspectives on AI Adoption: Background and Related Work

-The U.S. established public defender systems to ensure legal representation for indigent criminal defendants~\cite{wice2005public}.
+\textbf{Public Defender Systems.} The U.S. established public defender systems to ensure legal representation for indigent criminal defendants~\cite{wice2005public}.
 After \textit{Powell v.
 Alabama} sparked the nationwide concern that defendants facing the death penalty received almost no legal representation in 1932~\cite{powell1932, wice2005public}, eventually in 1962, the U.S. Supreme Court declared the constitutional right to counsel in \textit{Gideon v.
 Wainwright}~\cite{gideon1963}.
-In response to Gideon's hand-written petition when he was in jail, the Court declared the state's obligation to provide indigent (poor) defendants an attorney.
+In response to Gideon's petition, the Court declared the state's obligation to provide indigent (poor) defendants an attorney.
 Justice Hugo Black argued: ``[I]n our adversary system of criminal justice, any person hauled into court, who is too poor to hire a lawyer, cannot be assured a fair trial unless counsel is provided for him. \ldots [L]awyers in criminal courts are necessities, not luxuries.''

 The constitutional guarantee is not a guarantee of resources, and public defenders in many states struggle: time scarcity, resource limitations, and overwhelming caseloads limit their ability to provide adequate legal representation~\cite{stuntz1997uneasy, ogletree1992beyond, wilkerson1972public, Pace2023}.
 Utah's public defenders were assigned as many as 525 misdemeanor cases per person, and some Louisiana public defenders have caseloads as high as 1,000 clients.
 This only allows spending a few hours per client~\cite{staffing}.
-New Mexico Chief Public Defender Bennett Baur was held in contempt of court, after his office failed to appear in five criminal cases due to the caseload strains~\cite{newmexico}.
+New Mexico Chief Public Defender was held in contempt, after his office failed to appear in five cases due to the caseload strains~\cite{newmexico}.
 Excessive caseloads undermine the quality of representation for indigent defendants~\cite{hoffman2005empirical, magana2023public, wice2005public}.